 Legacy protocols, such as Telnet, SMB (Server Message Block), SNMP (Simple Network Management Protocol), TFTP (Trivial File transfer Protocol), and other legacy protocols might reveal system configuration information, provide unintended access to remote hackers, and pave the way for denial of service attacks.
 You can find out devices in which these protocols are enabled, and put an end to them quickly.

-Learn in detail about all the security misconfigurations detected along with their resolution, GPO location and security considerations.
+View a list of the security misconfigurations detected by Vulnerability Manager Plus along with their resolution, GPO location and security considerations.

 It is imperative that you take proactive measures to avoid becoming a cyberattack victim.
 Download a 30-day, free trial of Vulnerability Manager Plus now to establish a secure foundation and thwart rogue hackers.